atomix/atomix.github.io/user-manual/distributed-resources.md

 ## Distributed collections

-The `copycat-collections` module provides a set of asynchronous, distributed collection-like [resources](#resources).
+The `copycat-collections` module provides a set of asynchronous, distributed collection-like [resources].
 The resources provided by the collections module do not implement JDK collection interfaces because Copycat's APIs are asynchronous, but their methods are equivalent to their blocking counterparts and so collection resources can be easily wrapped in blocking collection interfaces.

 If your project does not depend on `copycat-all`, you must add the `copycat-collections` dependency in order to access the collection classes: